ya61sen/LEARN/.ipynb_checkpoints/README-checkpoint.md

 - Model definitions and training pipelines for risk prediction
 - Utilities for evaluation and visualization

-Important note on data privacy

-Due to patient privacy protections and regulatory constraints, no EHR data are included or distributed in this repository.
-The code is released to enable transparency, reproducibility, and reuse with appropriately approved datasets.

-## Data availability
+⚠️ **Data privacy and availability**

+This repository contains **code only**.
+No patient-level electronic health record (EHR) data are included or distributed due to privacy, ethical, and regulatory constraints.

-The data used in this study ([TriNetX](https://trinetx.com/)) consist of electronic health records (EHRs) and are subject to institutional, ethical, and legal restrictions related to patient privacy.
+The data used in this study were obtained from **[TriNetX](https://trinetx.com/)** and are subject to institutional review board (IRB) approval and data use agreements.
+Access to these data may be granted to qualified researchers through TriNetX.

-- No patient-level data are shared in this repository
-- Access to data may be granted to qualified researchers subject to appropriate IRB approval and data use agreements
-- The provided code can be modified and applied to other compliant EHR datasets with similar structure
+The provided code can be adapted for use with other compliant EHR datasets with similar structure.

 ## Implementation